This Avocado Gazpacho Recipe Has Amazing Benefits for Your Skin

 - Remove the avocado pit and scoop the meat out into the blender.

 - Add all the remaining ingredients and blend.
 Add up to a cup of water to reach desired consistency.
-Taste for additional salt and pepper.
+Add more salt and pepper to taste.

 - Chill for at least four hours, preferably overnight.

-- Garnish with thinly sliced cucumbers and a sprig of mint to feel fancy.
+- Optional: Garnish with thinly sliced cucumbers and a sprig of mint.